KissMySkills/React-State-Sub/README.md

 ## Enjoy!

 ### Attention
-You can't use name "subTo" for your initial states or store functions, primitives etc.<br/>
+The name "subTo" is reserved.
+This means you can't use name "subTo" for your initial states or store functions, primitives etc.<br/>
-It will be fixed later.